7 Facts from our Biohm Review

-Because the types and amount of microorganisms in our gut is determined by genetics, taking a DNA test may inform customers whether they should take supplements.
+Because the types and amount of microorganisms in our gut are determined by genetics, a DNA test may inform customers whether they should take supplements.
 Biohm offers a DNA test that identifies bacteria and fungi in the gut and compares them with normal levels.
 While gut health is useful, it is only a small part of the potential information your DNA can unlock.
 A single gut test with Biohm is currently under promotion for $129 (the original price is $179).

 By sequencing your permanent genome, you have lifetime access to your genes that will stay the same throughout your life.

 Even though your genome stays the same, research is constantly evolving.
 The Nebula Library is a collection of reports based on the latest genetic discoveries.
-It is updated weekly with over 150 genome-wide association studies (GWAS) and new reports added with each update.
+It is updated weekly with over 150 genome-wide association studies (GWAS), and new reports added with each update.